America's real anchor man, America's truth detector, doctor of democracy, servant of humanity and all who live.

 While some U.S. blogs have begun to relay the news, and I have seen this in American blogs, the nation's establishment press is ignoring it.

-The UN's intergovernmental panel on climate change has overstated future global warming by as much as ten times, says the expert, his name is Dr. David Evans.
+The U.N.'s intergovernmental panel on climate change has overstated future global warming by as much as 10 times, says the expert.

-He said, Yep, CO2 has an effect, but it's about a fifth or a tenth of what the UN says it is.
+He said, yep, CO2 has an effect, but it's about a fifth or a tenth of what the UN says it is.

 CO2 is not driving the climate.